Estimated Reading Time: 10 Minutes

-Unfortunately, the human body just doesn't work like that.
+Unfortunately, the human body doesn’t work like that.

 Your strength, fitness and perhaps even range of motion is likely to have reduced over time, and that is entirely normal.

-Getting in two of these workouts would be the ideal ‘on Ramp’ to higher intensity training and resistance training.
+Getting in two of these workouts would be the ideal ‘on-ramp’ to higher intensity training and resistance training.

 Again, this is normal and, unfortunately, just par for the course.

-You can offset some of this soreness and try to speed recovery by staying hydrated, keeping mobile and engaging in recovery practices like massage, epsom baths, cold showers and sauna.
+You can offset some of this soreness and try to speed recovery by staying hydrated, keeping mobile and engaging in recovery practices like massage, Epsom baths, cold showers and sauna.

 You should find that this muscle soreness begins to become less frequent after 7-10 days.

-If the gradual reintroduction of exercise sounds quite slow and you can’t resist the urge to jump right back in, you will find that you will be hit harder by the fatigue and muscle soreness.
+If the gradual reintroduction of exercise sounds quite slow and you can’t resist the urge to jump right back in, you will find that you will be hit harder by fatigue and muscle soreness.

-You’re only getting fitter and stronger because you’re putting your body through stress, and the genius that is the human body responds essentially by saying to itself "Okay, well, if we’re going to be doing that again, we'd better get bigger, stronger, faster etc".
+You’re only getting fitter and stronger because you’re putting your body through stress, and the genius that is the human body responds essentially by saying to itself “Okay, well, if we’re going to be doing that again, we’d better get bigger, stronger, fitter etc”.

-Recovery is crucial to a good exercise routine, and if you cannot get adequate sleep and rest or you do so much exercise that it’s just a bridge too far, this is when you run into problems.
+Recovery is crucial to a good exercise routine, so if you cannot get adequate sleep and rest or you do so much exercise that it’s just a bridge too far, this is when you run into problems.

 My advice to avoid this would be to come back to exercise somewhere between 50-60% of what you used to do or think you’re capable of.

-Your Recovery is Just as Important as Your Training
+Recovery is just as important as training

-This ensures that there is adequate recovery built into the regime from the beginning, and to really maximise your time, I'd recommend ‘active rest' days, rather than days of complete inactivity.
+This ensures that there is an adequate recovery built into the regime from the beginning, and to really maximise your time, I’d recommend ‘active rest’ days, rather than days of complete inactivity.

 To achieve a holistic approach to wellness it's a good idea to maintain a distinct balance between training and activity.